How Do I Join BASC

-There is a header on our website ‘Club Shop’ detailing merchandise that can be bought from our Merchandise Officer, John Flynn.
+There is a header on our website ‘Club Shop’ detailing merchandise that can be bought from our Merchandise Officer, Don Briggs.
 Equipment can be bought from a variety of merchandisers Including NESS (the link is on our website) Swimshop, Simply Swim and other good swimming outlets.

 What is the ASA?